Summer reading challenge

 • as they read books, they receive stickers and rewards

-• when they've read six books, they get a medal and certificate
+• when they have read six books, they get a medal and certificate

 • any child aged three and over can take part in the challenge